About Legislative Seniority & Tenure

 Seniority and tenure play critical roles in shaping the operations and leadership dynamics of the Texas Legislature.
-These factors influence committee assignments, office selections, and lawmakers’ overall influence within the Texas House of Representatives and Texas Senate.
+These factors influence committee assignments, office selection, and lawmakers’ overall influence within the Texas House of Representatives and Texas Senate.
 On this page, you’ll find detailed information about the seniority and tenure of current lawmakers, along with insights into how seniority is determined in the Texas Legislature.

 How Seniority Works in the Texas Legislature